Optimizing wLipSync

 Read more

-A-Frame Adventures 01 - Smooth locomotion and snap turning
+A-Frame Adventures 01 - Locomotion

 In VR one can move around by physically moving through the play space.
 However, virtual worlds easily span a size many times larger than the play space.
 In those cases an additional mode of locomotion is needed.
 Common approaches include teleportation and smooth locomotion.
 In this post we’ll be exploring implementing smooth locomotion in A-Frame.
-The goal is a simple component that can be used with a camera rig for smooth locomotion and snap turning.

 Read more